 Anxiety and Depression from a Non-Pathologizing Perspective

-While treating anxiety and depression with medication improves symptoms in some individuals, it doesn’t work for many.
-Anxiety and depression are often seen as conditions that need to be "fixed", but this perspective can feel limiting.
-Instead of focusing on symptoms as signs of something broken, a psychodynamic approach combined with IFS (internal Family Systems) helps us view anxiety and depression as signals that deeper emotional needs are not being met or that there are unresolved inner conflicts.
-This way of thinking allows us to explore how early experiences shaped our self-concept and developed parts in us that have a certain narrative, mostly ones that are limiting.
+While treating anxiety and depression with medication improves symptoms for some, it doesn’t work for everyone.
+Anxiety and depression are often seen as conditions that need to be "fixed," but this perspective can feel limiting.
+The bigger question is, “Why are you feeling this way?”
+Instead of viewing these emotions as symptoms of something broken, a psychodynamic approach combined with Internal Family Systems (IFS) helps us see them as signals that deeper emotional needs are not being met—clues to unresolved inner conflicts.

 Exploring the Roots: Early Attachment and Emotional Patterns

-Psychodynamic and IFS therapy are centered on the belief that much of our emotional life is shaped by early experiences.
-As children, we absorb messages from people around us—parents, teachers, caregivers—that form the foundation of how we see ourselves and the world.
-If these early experiences were painful and negative, they often create a sense of inadequacy, fear, or shame that stays with us into adulthood.
+Much of our emotional life is shaped by early experiences.
+As children, we absorb messages from parents, caregivers, and teachers—messages that form the foundation of how we see ourselves and the world.
+If these early experiences involved neglect, criticism, or emotional unavailability, they often create a lingering sense of inadequacy, fear, or shame that carries into adulthood.

-For example, if you grew up with a parent who was emotionally unavailable or overly critical, you might have internalized the belief that you’re not good enough or that the world is unsafe.
+For example, if you grew up with a parent who was emotionally distant or overly critical, you might have internalized the belief that you’re not good enough or that the world is unsafe.
 These emotional patterns can later manifest as anxiety, where you’re constantly bracing for something to go wrong, or depression, where you feel unworthy of love and connection.
-Rather than seeing these feelings as something inherently "wrong" with you, psychodynamic therapy helps you understand them as reasonable responses to those situations.
+But here’s the important shift: Rather than seeing these feelings as something inherently ‘wrong’ with you, therapy helps you recognize them as reasonable responses to your past experiences.

 Uncovering the Stories We Tell Ourselves

-Rather than trying to eliminate these parts, psychodynamic therapy helps us build a relationship with them.
-For example, the anxious part of you that worries constantly may have developed to keep you safe in childhood, when things felt unpredictable.
+Rather than trying to eliminate these parts, therapy helps you build a relationship with them.
+For example, the anxious part of you that constantly worries may have developed in childhood to keep you safe in unpredictable situations.
 Similarly, the part of you that feels low or withdrawn may be trying to shield you from further emotional pain.
-These parts can remain active in our unconscious mind throughout our development even into adulthood and influence our life.
-By working on these parts in therapy, we can begin to shift the way we relate to them and reduce their overwhelming influence on our lives.
+These parts aren’t the enemy—they just need to be heard, understood, and gently guided toward new roles.

 Shifting the Mindset: A Reappraisal of the Self

-As Nancy McWilliams, a prominent figure in psychodynamic therapy, often emphasizes, people with anxiety and depression are not broken—they are people who have adapted to difficult circumstances.
-The therapy process is about offering new perspectives and possibilities, which help clients become more in tune with their emotions and more compassionate toward themselves, building greater confidence.
+As Nancy McWilliams, a prominent figure in psychodynamic therapy, often emphasizes, people with anxiety and depression are not broken—they are individuals who have adapted to difficult circumstances.
+Therapy is about offering new perspectives, not just coping mechanisms, so that you can build greater confidence, emotional resilience, and self-trust.

 Trying Out New Ways of Being